progjob/commut/readme.txt

 readme file:
 	Hello.
-My name is Proggy
+My name is Proggy.
+I'm from Earth